-At various places throughout the IS/A, Mitigation Measures and Standard Conditions of Approval indicate that the project sponsor, project applicant, developer, City and/or Port are responsible for implementation.
-Regardless of such, the City within its jurisdiction and the Port within its jurisdiction are responsible for implementing the Mitigation Measures and/or Standard Conditions of Approval.
+&lt;sup>2 At various places throughout the IS/A, mitigation measures and standard conditions of approval indicate that the project sponsor, project applicant, developer, City and/or Port are responsible for implementation.
+Regardless of such, the City within its jurisdiction and the Port within its jurisdiction are responsible for implementing the mitigation measures and/or standard conditions of approval.
 Where both the City and Port jurisdictions are involved, both entities are responsible.
-The Port will impose the City of Oakland SCA where the 2012 Project requires building and electrical permits, which apply to most projects at the Port.
+The Port will impose the City of Oakland SCAs where the 2012 Project requires building and electrical permits, which apply to most projects at the Port.
+The Port Engineering Department shall review as appropriate any mitigations and SCAs for components of the Project that occur within the Port's jurisdiction.